 The School of Business is proud to partner with Enterprise Rent-A-Car to acknowledge and honor the work and dedication of student participants in business student organizations.
 Through this awards program, students are provided the means to enhance leadership skills and to interact with executives of a major corporation.
 The link above leads to the brochure that explains the Enterprise Rent-A-Car Student Organization Leader of the Semester Award and the Student Organization of the Year Award information.
 Please click here for the nomination form.

-School of Business ELITE-Emerging Leaders Improving Through Experience is a group of School of Business student leaders who serve as a liaison between students, faculty, alumni, and others affiliated with the School of Business.
+Emerging Leaders Improving Through Experience (ELITE) is a group of School of Business student leaders who serve as a liaison between students, faculty, alumni, and others affiliated with the School of Business.
 The organization engages in many projects in service to the School of Business.

 Beta Gamma Sigma, the National Scholastic Business Honorary, is the second oldest scholastic honorary in the United States.
 The organization recognizes the outstanding scholastic achievement of Business majors.
 Only Schools and Colleges of Business that are accredited by AACSB International - The Association to Advance Collegiate Schools of Business may house Beta Gamma Sigma chapters.
 At SIUE, invitations to join are issued to juniors in good standing with grade point averages (GPA) of at least 3.80 and seniors with GPA's of at least 3.65.
 Membership in Beta Gamma Sigma is a lifetime honor.